kweezo/InsertName/server_data/README.md

 messegeBatchSize=(int)count_of_messeges_sent_at_once
 messageBufferSize=(int)size_of_max_lenght_of_message
 ```
-File will be auto generated if not exists
+File will be auto generated if it does not exist